ibm-cloud-docs/atracker/events/event.md

 | `Observer` | The observer is the resource that creates and stores a CADF record from information available in a CADF event. |
 | `Outcome`  | The outcome is the status of the action against the target. |
 | `Target`   | The target is the resource against which the action is performed, attempted to perform, or is pending to complete. |
-{: caption="Table 1.
-Components that are available in a CADF event model" caption-side="top"}
+{: caption="Components that are available in a CADF event model" caption-side="top"}

 The following fields are included in each Activity Tracker event: